Mikeblanchard/Covid_Project/README.md

 ### Primary Analysis

-For this analysis, we will be using a supervised maching learning model on the Food Supply Quantity Data.
+For this analysis, we will be using a supervised machine learning model on the Food Supply Quantity Data.
 We will be training two separate models for this analysis:

-#### Analysis A: Global Diet & Obeisity
+#### Analysis A: Global Diet & Obesity

 _Features(X)_:
   - Alcoholic Beverages